Bdg-1423/SQL-Data-Warehouse-Project/README.md

  **This project involves**

-1. Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+-Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.

-2. ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+-ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.

-3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+-Data Modeling: Developing fact and dimension tables optimized for analytical queries.

-4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+-Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

 🎯 This Project showcases Data skills in the following Tech fields: